SeaseLtd/vector-search-elastic-tutorial/README.md

 python import_model.py
 ````

-To index documents to Elasticsearch using a Text Embedding Ingest Pipeline:
+To index batches of documents to Elasticsearch using a Text Embedding Ingest Pipeline:

 ````
 cd indexing_phase